Drake

 The heuristic defines a Phong material with the diffuse property defined with the following prioritized algorithm.
 The algorithm evaluates the following steps in sequence, but stops at the first step that provides a viable material definition.

 1. If the mesh file specifies materials, then the diffuse color or texture specified in that material will be applied.
+Note: cases where an .obj references a material name, but the material is not defined in the .mtl file, or the .mtl file is missing, will be treated as if no material is specified and we proceed to step 2.

 • If diffuse properties are also defined in the mesh's GeometryProperties, a warning will be written to the console.